 Demonstrated ability to communicate effectively through oral, written and visual means.

-Demonstrated strong computer and technology skills (i.e. mobile technology labs, iPads, digital cameras, video equipment, GPS hand held devices and other technology related equipment).
+Demonstrated strong computer and technology skills (i.e. mobile technology labs, iPads, digital cameras, video equipment, and GPS hand held devices).

 Demonstrated to utilize computer technologies for educational and communication purposes.